News

 What is the Prison Scholar Fund?

 Having spent 16 years behind bars, Dirk Van Velzen is used to the word “no”; however, he may have heard that word more than the average prisoner.
-Van Velzen went to prison in 1999 on commercial burglary charges – and he got bored.
-According to his story on Prison Scholar Fund, “he quickly realized that
+Van Velzen went to prison in 1999 on commercial burglary charges and got bored.
+According to his story on Prison Scholar Fund, “he quickly realized that the main

 Read More »